 My general advice to people in your situation is to start looking for a new place immediately.
 Even if a buyer at auction takes title subject to your rights as a tenant, he or she can give you notice at any time that your lease expires at the end of the calendar month following the one in which...Read more »

-No. Illinois law forbids liens on workers' compensation awards other than claims of the Illinois Department of Healthcare and Family Services for reimbursement of its expense in paying medical bills related to the injury and attorney fees for the attorney who handled the injured party's case.
-If a...Read more »
+No. Illinois law forbids liens on workers' compensation awards other than claims of the Illinois Department of Healthcare and Family Services for reimbursement of its expense in paying medical bills related to the injury and attorney fees for the attorney who handled the injured party's...Read more »

 No he is not liable for the underlying mortgage debt.
 The mortgagee has in all likelihood named him because he is an occupant.
 That gives him an interest in the property.
 Naming him and obtaining jurisdiction over him gives the foreclosure court the ability to extinguish that interest.